tiyd-rails-2015-01/survey_opossum_plus_sql/README.md

 * Understand the structure and components of SQL SELECT statements.
 * Understand how AREL commands (.where, .order, .group, etc) map to the components of SQL statements.
-* Understand and be able to create database indices.
+* Be able to create large amounts of fake data.
 * Be able to write model methods which return data from complex queries.

 ## Deliverables